 1987: Michigan celebrates 150 years of statehood.

-1992: Michigan State University hosts the third and final presidential debate of the election year.
-The Capitol is fully restored and rededicated.
+1992: The Capitol is fully restored and rededicated.
 A constitutional amendment is adopted to limit the number of terms an official can serve as governor or as a federal or state senator or representative.

 2001: Detroit celebrates its 300th anniversary.

-2002: Jennifer M. Granholm becomes Michigan's first female governor.
+2002: Jennifer M. Granholm becomes Michigan's first woman governor.